OMEGA XL Frequently Asked Questions

 Are Omega-3 fatty acids important for pregnant or lactating women?

 Yes.
 The Omega-3 fatty acids are absolutely necessary during pregnancy and lactation.
 Babies have an absolute need for the Omega-3 fatty acids for their brain and visual system development.
 Babies obtain their Omega-3 fatty acids from the mother through the placenta during pregnancy and from the breast milk in the post-partum period.
-In fact, the new mother who has a low consumption of fish or other Omega-3 sources will become profoundly depleted after giving birth to twins or triplets are even more susceptible to Omega-3 depletion.
+In fact, the new mother who has a low consumption of fish or other Omega-3 sources will become profoundly depleted after giving birth to twins or triplets, because she is even more susceptible to a lack of Omega-3.
 It is safe to say that all pregnant women should be receiving Omega-3 fatty acids.

 Too much fish can expose the mother and baby to toxins found all too often in fish, such as heavy metals (e.g. mercury) or organochlorine (e.g. PCBs).
 Therefore it may be safer to use an Omega-3 supplement such as Omega XL.